Māori ki Waikato

 Nau mai, haere mai!

-Now more than ever Māori leaders are playing a significant role in shaping our nation and more will be called upon to support the shaping of the generations yet to come.
-As our future leaders this is a time for you to further develop and refine your skills, expand and strengthen your knowledge base, build relationships for the future and prepare for a career and life beyond study.
+Māori leaders play a significant role in shaping our nation — and more will be called upon to support the shaping of the generations to come.
+As our future leaders this is a time for you to further develop and refine your skills, expand and strengthen your knowledge base, build relationships and prepare for a career and life beyond study.

-Coming to University can be daunting but we want you to know that there is a whānau here committed to supporting your success.
-Māori students are visible and actively engaged in all aspects of University life, through a dedicated leadership role in the Waikato Students’ Union, Māori student groups across the University and Pūtikitiki, our Māori student space.
+Coming to university can be daunting but we want you to know that there is a whānau here committed to supporting your success.
+Māori students are visible and actively engaged in all aspects of university life, through a dedicated leadership role in the Waikato Students’ Union, Māori student groups across the University of Waikato and Pūtikitiki — our Māori student space.

 Alongside our student rōpū is the Māori ki Waikato whānau.
 Our collective goal is to assist you as you strive for success for you, your whānau, communities, marae, hapū and iwi.